BlueEvilGFX/MC-Assets-Manager/README.md

 If there are any questions about the addon and managing minecraft rigs with it, feel free to contact us on our Discord server.
 You can join [here](https://discord.com/invite/3mybvgB6wE).

 ## Quick Manual

+For better formatting, please click on this (link)[https://github.com/BlueEvilGFX/MC-Assets-Manager/blob/main/README.md] to open it in full

 ### Adding/Removing Assets
 <img align="right" src="./visuals/preferences_assets.png">